Who are we?

 - sharing good practice

-- promoting the acute care models that exist to improve the managements of patients
+- promoting the acute care models that exist to improve the management of patients

 - providing encourage and support to all members of the multi-disciplinary team

-A full list of the previous meeting venues can be found here.
-The international Autumn meetings attract delegates and speakers from across the world.
+SAM runs two main conferences per year; a Spring meeting and the International Autumn meeting which attracts delegates and speakers from across the world.
 The poster and oral presentation sessions provide an opportunity for staff to present their research, audits and case reports, while plenary sessions from internationally-renowned speakers enable delegates to keep updated in clinical topics relevant to their acute practice.
 The Society actively encourages participation from all members of the acute medicine multidisciplinary team in its meetings.
 Parallel sessions provide a forum for discussion of issues of specific relevance to nurses, pharmacists and therapists working in the AMU.
-For information on our upcoming conferences, please visit our meetings page.
+The conferences are run with a hybrid format with both in-person and virtual attendance available to book.

-Members of the Society paying the full subscription rate receive four editions of the journal Acute Medicine, published by Rila publications and edited by Dr Chris Roseveare, Past-President of the Society.
-Doctors, nurses and Allied Healthcare Professionals are encouraged to submit their AMU-based research, completed audits and case reports to the publishers at email@example.com or by contacting the editor directly at firstname.lastname@example.org.
-For more information on how to become a member and membership benefit, please visit our Membership page.
+Members of the Society paying the full subscription rate receive four editions of the journal Acute Medicine, published by Rila publications and edited by Dr Tim Cooksley, Past President of the Society.
+Doctors, nurses and Allied Healthcare Professionals are encouraged to submit their AMU-based research, completed audits and case reports to the publishers at firstname.lastname@example.org or by contacting the editor directly at email@example.com.